DLR-RM/BlenderProc/examples/datasets/shapenet_with_scenenet/README.md

 This loader automatically loads a SceneNet scene/house given the corresponding `.obj` file.
 The textures are randomly sampled from the texture folder, for more information see the [scenenet](../scenenet/README.md) example.
-The `bproc.loader.load_scnenet()` also sets the `category_id` of each object, such that semantic segmentation maps can be rendered in a following step.
+The `bproc.loader.load_scenenet()` also sets the `category_id` of each object, such that semantic segmentation maps can be rendered in a following step.

-To each loaded object we add the custom property `cp_physics: False`, which means that all of the objects behave passively in a physics simulation.

 ### ShapeNetLoader